Grantham Institute – Climate Change and Environment: Policy implications

 A dedicated Policy Team delivers research projects, publications, partnerships, and events, aimed at communicating the science behind global environmental change and its impacts.
 The team publishes Briefing Paper documents disseminating the scientific understanding, possible solutions, and outcomes to government, business and NGOs.

 Affiliated institutes

-The Grantham Foundation for the Protection of the Environment also funds two other research institutes: one at the London School of Economics, the Grantham Research Institute on Climate Change and the Environment and the other at the Indian Institute of Science, Bangalore, the Divecha Centre for Climate Change.
+The Grantham Foundation for the Protection of the Environment also funds three other research institutes: one at the London School of Economics, the Grantham Research Institute on Climate Change and the Environment, the Grantham Centre for Sustainable Futures and the other at the Indian Institute of Science, Bangalore, the Divecha Centre for Climate Change.

 Leadership

 The institute's co-directors are Professor Joanna Haigh and Professor Martin Siegert.

 The institute's chair is Professor Sir Brian Hoskins, professor of meteorology (1981–present) at the University of Reading.
 Brian Hoskins was director of the institute from 2008 to 2014.

 Projects

 The institute's partnerships with the private and public sector include:

 Climate KIC, a consortium of academic, corporate & public partners and part of the Knowledge and Innovation Community (KIC) initiative set up by the European Institute of Innovation.

 Ecosystem Services for Poverty Alleviation Directorate, led by the University of Edinburgh, this directorate provides leadership to the Ecosystem Services for Poverty Alleviation (ESPA) research programme, which aims to improve understanding of how ecosystems function, the services they provide and their relationship with the political economy and sustainable growth.

-The AVOID Programme, a government-funded research programme on “Avoiding Dangerous Climate Change" (AVOID).
+The AVOID Programme, a government-funded research programme on "Avoiding Dangerous Climate Change" (AVOID).
 The consortium is led by the Met Office Hadley Centre and the other partners are the Walker Institute at Reading, and the Tyndall Centre.
 Under this programme work is carried out to inform the UK government's decision making on avoiding dangerous climate change brought on by greenhouse gas emissions.